 - Identify new options that capitalize on your strengths

-- Prepare development steps to move your career in the right direction
+- Identify steps to move your career in the right direction

-- Gain a rich “skills” language for promoting your strengths in vitas, resumes, cover-letters, and interviews
+- Gain a rich “skills” language for promoting your strengths in CVs, resumes, cover letters, and interviews

 Workshops & Seminars

-OPA delivers and/or helps to organize a variety of career-related seminars, panels, and professional development workshops throughout the year.
-Past programs include:
+OPA offers a variety of career-related seminars, panels, and professional development workshops throughout the year.
+Visit the OPA Calendar for a list of upcoming programs.
+Recent programs include:

 - Legal Seminar for International Postdocs